-4.4 The Customer must act reasonably at all times in relation to the use of the helpdesk facility, and the Provider reserves the right to suspend or cancel the helpdesk facility in the event that the Customer makes unreasonable use of that facility (in the opinion of the Provider).
+4.4 The Customer will make reasonable use of the helpdesk facility, and the Provider reserves the right to suspend the helpdesk facility in the event that, after being provided with written warning of misuse by Provider, the Customer continues to make unreasonable use of that facility.

 4.5 The Customer acknowledges that from time to time during the Term the Provider may apply Upgrades to the CloudSET Platform, and that such Upgrades may result in changes the functionality of the CloudSET Platform.

 4.6 In the event of the interruption of the CloudSET Services, the Provider shall use reasonable endeavours to arrange for the resumption of the CloudSET Services in such manner that the Customer does not suffer any data loss.